PrimeDemonic/servicenow_journal_admin_hub/README.md

    - Calls into the global executor for mutations

 2. **Global Script Include**
-   - Executes the actual update/delete operations against system tables
+   - Executes the actual update delete operations against system tables
-   - Avoids needing to change core configuration of sys_ tables
+   - The reason for this approach is to not have to change the core config of your sys_ tables
-   - Returns success/failure with best-effort error messaging
+   - Returns success failure with best effort error messaging

 ---